ben-ghirardani/Football/notes.md

   <div>Top</div>
 </body>
 In this example, if the two <div> elements were positioned in the same place on the page, the <div>Top</div> element would cover the <div>Bottom</div> element.
 Since <div>Top</div> comes after <div>Bottom</div> in the HTML structure it has a higher stacking order.

-*** Team Matches ***

-Split the page in two.
-On the left a fixed element, showing the team name, picture of the crest, maybe other team details (form? last 5 results).
-On the right the list of games and results, which will scroll.

-New Component called <TeamInfo/>

-On narrow screens this will run across the top of the screen (and scroll away rather being fixed?)